Skip to content

 Arcjet rate limiting algorithms

-Arcjet rate limiting allows you to define rules which limit the number of requests a client can make over a period of time.
+Arcjet rate limiting lets you define rules which limit the number of requests a client can make over a period of time.
 It supports 3 different rate limit algorithms: fixed window, sliding window and token bucket.

-This is the simplest algorithm.
-It tracks the number of requests made by a client over a fixed time window e.g. 60 seconds.
+This algorithm tracks the number of requests made by a client over a fixed time window, such as 60 seconds.
 If the client exceeds the limit, they are blocked until the window expires.

-This algorithm is useful when you want to apply a simple fixed limit in a fixed time window.
-For example, a simple limit on the total number of requests a client can make.
+This algorithm is useful when you want to apply a fixed limit in a fixed time window.
+For example, a flat limit on the total number of requests a client can make.

-• A burst of requests at the start of the window will exhaust the limit for newer requests.
+• A burst of requests at the start of the window exhausts the limit for newer requests.

 • A client can make a burst of requests at the end of the window and continue to burst as the window resets.
 This can cause request stampedes where clients suddenly become unblocked at the start of a new window.